Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 - Team roles

-In reviews, some users say that Alchemer’s reporting tools are not as powerful as SurveyMonkey, which large enterprises might find limiting.
-It also doesn’t have a bank of questions that you can easily insert into your surveys, so there’s less value for market researchers who want to save time.
+When comparing SurveyMonkey vs SurveyGizmo/ Alchemer, some users say that Alchemer’s reporting tools are not as powerful as SurveyMonkey.
+Large companies might find Alchemer limiting in that respect.
+Alchemer also doesn’t have a bank of questions that you can easily insert into your surveys, so there’s less value for market researchers who want to save time.

 The surveys and polls addon is available with WPForms Pro or higher.